loopdreams/flights/README.md

 ### Flight Time

 As mentioned above, calculating flight times was very difficult, due to the high number of variables.
-In the end, I simple went for using the average air speed (found on google) and reducing it down a bit (to account for the distance covered by takeoff/landing periods of flight) and then adding 30 mins for the take off and landing.
+In the end, I simply went for using the average air speed (found on google), reduced it down a bit to account for the distance covered by takeoff/landing periods of flight, and then adding 30 mins for the take off and landing.
 It was very approximate!
-But, cross checking it with some google results, it does line up in a lot of cases, the main problem is that for long distances the suggested range becomes too wide to be in any way useful (of course, for very long distances there usually aren't single/non-connecting flights anyway...)
+But, cross checking it with some google results, it does line up in a lot of cases.
+The main problem is that for long distances the suggested range becomes too wide to be in any way useful (of course, for very long distances there usually aren't single/non-connecting flights anyway...)

 ### Carbon Cost

 While doing this exercise, I discovered that there were quite a few websites dedicated to calculating the carbon cost of flights, and also offering the ability to 'offset' this cost through some kind of payment.
-I didn't look too much into the site themselves, but I did borrow from this one site - [co2.myclimate.org](https://co2.myclimate.org/en/flight_calculators/new) - in how they represented the carbon cost alongside the *maximum CO2* that a single person should produce in a year to stop climate change and the *average annual* amount of CO2 produced by a single person in the EU.
+I didn't look too much into the sites themselves, but I did borrow from this one site - [co2.myclimate.org](https://co2.myclimate.org/en/flight_calculators/new) - in how they represented the carbon cost alongside the *maximum CO2* that a single person should produce in a year to stop climate change and the *average annual* amount of CO2 produced by a single person in the EU.

 Main assumptions were:

-- Average fuel usage per kilometer: 12l
+- Average fuel usage per kilometer: 12kg
-- Average fuel usage for takeoff/landing: 1,100l
+- Average fuel usage for takeoff/landing: 1,100kg
 - Average number of passengers on a commercial flight: 300
 - Average EU person annual CO2 emissions: 7.77 tons
 - Annual amount recommended for combating climate change: 0.6 tons